 The ultimate aim of speaking from Self-energy and guiding clients through the Insight Steps is to help them unblend their parts and cultivate their own Self-energy.
 As clients develop a stronger connection to their Self, they become more capable of leading their internal system with calm, clarity, and compassion.

-In the IFS model, the qualities of Self-energy are often described as the 8 C’s: Calmness, Curiosity, Compassion, Confidence, Courage, Creativity, Clarity, and Connectedness.
+In the IFS model, self-energy qualities are included in the 8 C's: Calmness, curiosity, compassion, confidence, courage, creativity, clarity, and connectedness.
 However, to expand on this foundation, I (Stacy Ruse, LPC) have added three more essential qualities: Community, Consciousness, and Collaboration.

-These additional C’s emphasize the importance of connection beyond the individual, recognizing that healing and growth are deeply intertwined with our relationships with others, our awareness of the larger world, and our ability to work together towards shared goals.
+The additional three C's emphasize the importance of connection for and beyond the individual, recognizing that healing and growth intertwine with our relationships, awareness of the larger world, and ability to work together toward shared goals.

-• Community: Healing within the context of a supportive community enhances the therapeutic process, providing a network of care that reinforces the client’s journey toward self-leadership.
+Community: Healing within a supportive community enhances the therapeutic process, providing a network of care that reinforces the client's journey toward self-leadership.

-• Collaboration: Working together, both within the internal system and with external supports, is key to sustaining progress and ensuring that the client’s healing journey is holistic and inclusive.
+Collaboration: Working together within the internal system and with external support is key to sustaining progress and ensuring that the client's healing journey is holistic and inclusive.

 Conclusion

-Speaking from Self-energy is not just a technique; it’s a way of being that profoundly impacts the therapeutic process.
-Whether we’re helping clients build distress tolerance, navigate internal polarizations, or simply establish a safe space at the beginning of therapy, our Self-energy is a vital tool.
-By grounding ourselves in this energy and guiding clients through the Insight Steps, we pave the way for deep and lasting healing, helping them reconnect with their true Self—the most powerful source of healing within.
-And with the expanded focus on Community, Consciousness, and Collaboration, we acknowledge the broader context of healing, fostering a more connected, aware, and cooperative path towards wholeness.
+Speaking from Self-energy is a technique and it's a way of being that can have a huge impact the therapeutic process.
+Whether we're helping clients build distress tolerance, navigate internal polarizations, or establish a safe enough space at the beginning of therapy, our Self-energy is a necessary tool.
+By grounding ourselves in this energy and guiding clients through the Insight Steps, we pave the way for deep and lasting healing, helping them reconnect with their true Self, which is cosnidered the greatest healing force we have in the IFS model.
+With the expanded focus on Community, Consciousness, and Collaboration, we aslso acknowledge the broader context of healing, fostering a more connected, aware, and cooperative path toward wholeness that extends to out to communities, systems, and world-at-large.

 With so much love, AGLOW